karwler/VertiRead/README.md

 The default font is set to "Arial" so you need the mscorefonts as well:
 sudo apt-get install ttf-mscorefonts-installer

+It's possible that neither the mouse wheel nor the audio system work properly under Linux and I've got no idea why.

 ##Windows
-All needed libraries are already included in the project, however they're built only for the MSVC 14 (2015).
+All necessary libraries are already included in the project, however they're built only for the MSVC 14 (2015).

 ##OS X
 The project is configured to use the SDL2 frameworks and boost library.